 The results of screening an order by AntiFraud service are first of all displayed on the Order List page (Orders -> Order List), where orders considered fraud are specially marked in red for the notice of a store admin:

-A store admin can check potentially fraud orders precisely in the AntiFraud service subsection of the Order details page.
+A store admin can check potentially fraudulent orders precisely in the AntiFraud service subsection of the Order details page.

 The results of an AntiFraud service check most probably will contain the following data:

-(Any notes marked green testify in favor of the customer.
-Any notes in red testify against the customer).
+Any notes marked green testify in favor of the customer.
+Red highlights testify against the customer.

 Time checked - date and time of the check.

 Used requests - a number of requests to AntiFraud service that is already used.

 Requests available - a total number of requests to AntiFraud service that you are allowed to make with your current AntiFraud subscription key.

 AntiFraud service subscription key is valid a limited number of times.
 As soon as your AntiFraud service subscription key expires, your online store will notify you about it by a warning message in the AntiFraud service subsection of the Order details page: